mail4metablocks/zk-Snarks/README.md

 zkp: This library is a Go implementation of the zkp (Zero-Knowledge Protocols) library, which is a collection of tools and libraries for implementing zero-knowledge proofs.
 It includes support for zk-SNARKs and other types of zero-knowledge proofs, and provides a convenient interface for working with them in Go.

 These are just a few examples of the libraries available for implementing zk-SNARKs in Go.
 There are many other options available, and the choice of library will depend on the specific needs and requirements of your application.

+### Books for reading

+Some useful books to help you develop these skills and knowledge include:

+"Introduction to Cryptography" by Johannes Buchmann: This book provides a comprehensive introduction to cryptography, covering both the mathematical foundations and practical applications of modern cryptographic techniques.

+"Cryptography Engineering: Design Principles and Practical Applications" by Niels Ferguson, Bruce Schneier, and Tadayoshi Kohno: This book provides a broad introduction to cryptography, including chapters on key exchange, symmetric and asymmetric encryption, hash functions, and other important topics.

+"Applied Cryptography: Protocols, Algorithms, and Source Code in C" by Bruce Schneier: This book is a classic reference on cryptography, covering a wide range of cryptographic techniques and protocols.
+It includes numerous examples and source code snippets to help you understand how cryptographic algorithms work.

+"Cryptography for Developers" by Jack D. Herrington: This book is designed specifically for software developers who want to learn more about cryptography.
+It covers the basics of cryptographic techniques and protocols, and provides practical examples and code snippets to help you get started with cryptographic programming.

+"The Mathematics of Information Security" by Steven G. Krantz: This book provides a comprehensive introduction to the mathematical foundations of information security, including chapters on number theory, algebra, probability, and statistics.